ut-vision/Video-Independent-ECS/README.md

 We annotated 52 videos from VoxCeleb2 Dataset for one-way eye contact segmentation.

-Video-level annotations are provided under ./Annotation.
+Video-level annotations and tracklets used for evaulation are available under ./Annotation.

-Tracklets we extracted with face bounding boxes and facial landmarks will be released later.

 ## Training